heptarch/heptarch.github.io/projects.md

 The IAS gives a mandate, but an empty one.
 Money and freedom aren't enough; you need a mandate with substance.

-We might conclude pessimistically that Bell's substantial mandate, and the freedom and money that came with it, are unrepeatable.
+We might conclude pessimistically that Bell's mandate of substances---to build a nation-wide telecommunications infrastructure---and the freedom and money that came with it, are unrepeatable.
 But I'm not sure I buy it.
 Or rather: I'm not sure anyone else wants to.